coriell-research/ursaPGx/README.md

 # Optionally name the input files
 names(cram) <- c("HG00276", "HG00436", "HG00589")

-# Specify the path to the reference fasta file used in BAM/CRAM creation
+# Specify the path to the reference fasta file used in CRAM creation
 fa <- "GRCh38_full_analysis_set_plus_decoy_hla.fa"

 # Call CYP2D6 for each of the samples using Cyrius